Super Mai-A Hydropower Station

-The plant is owned and developed by Sagarmatha Jalbidhyut Company P.Ltd., an IPP of Nepal.
+The plant is owned and developed by Sagarmatha Jalbidhyut Company Pvt.
+Ltd., an IPP of Nepal.
 The plant started generating electricity from 2077-02-32BS.
 The generation licence will expire in 2109-11-17 BS, after which the plant will be handed over to the government.
 The power station is connected to the national grid and the electricity is sold to Nepal Electricity Authority.